 - Fill in all the required details such as PF account number, employment details, bank account details with IFS code, etc.

-- You may have to submit a canceled cheque leaf of the bank account for reference
+- You may have to submit a cancelled cheque leaf of the bank account for reference

 - Submit the duly filled form to your employer